lensreflex26/textAnnotator/README.md

 ## Is this doc full?

-Sorry, but no. There is many hidden features which is not documented still (hope it will be soon).
+Sorry, but no. There are many hidden features which are not documented still (hope it will be soon).
 Not documented features:
 * IE6+ support possible (but not implemented yet)
 * complex templates supported (when template can contain parts with specified width, different and formats inside)
 * Supported apply methods: repeat, stretch, swag, height, * and all possible css values